fresheneesz/proto/README.md

     this; // points to the prototype, so set methods and static properties on this

-    // the name property has an impact on how proto classes are displayed in dev tools this.name = 'MyProto; // set a name for your proto class
+    // the name property has an impact on how proto classes are displayed in dev tools this.name = 'MyProto'; // set a name for your proto class

     this.init = function(v) {   // constructor
         this; // inside methods, 'this' references the instance